Umicore - Transparency notification by JP Morgan Asset Management Holdings Inc.

 The notification contains the following information:

-- Threshold of direct voting rights and equivalent financial instruments crossed upwards by JP Morgan Asset Management (UK) Limited: 3%
+- Threshold of direct voting rights and equivalent financial instruments crossed downwards by JP Morgan Asset Management (UK) Limited: 3%

 - Notification by: JP Morgan Asset Management Holdings Inc.